 How to fix Image attachment URL issue in WordPress?

-One quickest way is to use Robots Meta WordPress plugin and under Permalink settings you will see an option which says “ Redirect attachment URL’s to parent post URL.”
+One quickest way is to use Permalink setting of Yoast SEO plugin.
+You will see an option which says “ Redirect attachment URL’s to parent post URL.”
 Keep that option checked, and that will take care of your this issue.

 Else when you are uploading image to your post, you can always link it directly to image or none.

 Canonical URL Tag is one of the important aspects of On-page SEO.
-A URL could be access using:
+A URL could be accessed using:

 Fixing duplicate content when somebody copied your article: